 2021 / 2022 Season

-Hudson Theatre Works will be back live in September starting with our children's theatre presenting "Little Red and the Hoods.
-Our mainstage starts with the premiere of "Bunnies," by New Jersey playwright, Joanne Hoersch.
+Hudson Theatre Works is back live in October starting with the premiere of "Bunnies," by New Jersey playwright, Joanne Hoersch.
 It's a new play about 5 Playboy bunnies in 1973, working at the New York Playboy Club, who find themselves uplifted by the rise of feminism, haunted by the Good Bar murder and conflicted about their jobs as sex symbols, while they bond in humor and compassion over the course of one evening.
 After that we will present a live run of "Elliot & Me," which we shot and streamed during the pandemic.
 Then to our O'Neill festival, which will include the rarely performed "Desire Under the Elms, along with "Hughie."
 The season concludes with "Curse of the Starving Class," by Sam Shepard.
 We will continue to present our PlayWorks series of new play readings and our annual 10 Minute Festival.

 BUNNIES BY JOANNE HOERSCH